Editorial by Industrial Quick Search

 Induction furnaces use a combination of electrical resistance and hysteresis losses to heat metal.
 They are cleaner and more energy efficient than other types of furnaces.
 With growing environmental concerns, induction furnaces are replacing other traditional heating methods.

-Induction furnaces operate by a process called electromagnetic induction where an electric current is passed through a metal coil creating a magnetic field where electrical resistance raises the temperature of the metal to be processed.
-To be able to withstand long-term use, induction furnaces are made of heat-resistant materials.
-The heated area is controlled by the shape and size of the induction coils.
-Induction furnaces are widely used for melting iron and have become popular for working non-ferrous metals since they have excellent metallurgical control and are pollution-free.
-Features that have made induction furnaces popular include rapid heating, low levels of noise, fumes, and radiated heat.
+Induction furnaces operate through electromagnetic induction, where an electric current flows through a metal coil, generating a magnetic field.
+This field induces electrical resistance in the metal, which raises its temperature for processing.
+To ensure durability, induction furnaces are constructed from heat-resistant materials.
+The shape and size of the induction coils control the heated area.
+Induction furnaces are widely used for melting iron and are increasingly popular for non-ferrous metals due to their excellent metallurgical control and pollution-free operation.
+They are favored for their rapid heating, low noise levels, and minimal fumes and radiated heat.

 Applications for induction furnaces include baking, aging, brazing, annealing, curing, firing, drying, burn-off, foundry, hot pressing, laboratory uses, heat treating, quenching and preheating of a wide assortment of metals.
 They have an operating frequency ranging from 50 Hz to 400 kHz or higher.